Sunda stink badger

 The Sunda stink badger (Mydaus javanensis), also called the Javan stink badger, teledu, Malay stink badger, Malay badger, Indonesian stink badger and Sunda skunk, is a mammal native to Indonesia and Malaysia.
 Despite the common name, stink badgers are not closely related to true badgers, and are, instead, Old World relatives of the skunks.
+Coincidentally, its local name sigung in Sundanese is a false cognate to skunk which is of Algonquian origin.

 Description

 Sunda stink badgers have a similar body shape to badgers, but are significantly smaller, being 37 to 52 cm in total length, and weighing from 1.3 to 3.6 kg.
 Their fur is coarse, and black or very dark brown over most of the body, with a white stripe running from the top of the head to the tail.
 The tail is short, measuring about 3.6 cm, and is covered in pure white fur.
 The width of the stripe varies considerably between individuals, but is usually narrow, and may be discontinuous.
 As the name indicates, stink badgers have an anal scent gland that secretes a foul-smelling substance, which the animal can spray up to 15 cm.
 Females have six teats.